CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 ** Use of trusted installation media **

 Carelessly executing programs that originate from "unsafe" sources can cause considerable harm.
-Malware, for example, can install password-spying programs, Trojan horses, or backdoors on a client, or easily corrupt or erase data.
+Malware, for example, can install password-spying programs, trojan horses, or backdoors on a client, or easily corrupt or erase data.
 Typical sources of such malware are, for example, programs that display themselves as screen savers, virus scanners or other utilities, and are sent by e-mail under fake sender addresses to many recipients.
 Often careless users download programs from the Internet and install them without verification.

 In principle, software should only be installed from well-known sources, especially if it has not been delivered on data carriers but has been downloaded from the internet, for example.
 This is especially true for updates or patches that are typically no longer delivered on disk.
 Most manufacturers and distributors offer cryptographic checksums for this purpose, which allow at least a check of the integrity of a package.
 The checksums are usually published on the (transport encrypted) websites of the manufacturer or sent by (signed) e-mail.
 To verify the integrity of a downloaded program or archive file, the published checksum is then compared to a locally generated checksum by a corresponding program.

-If checksums are offered for a software package, these should be checked before installing the package.
+If checksums are offered for a software package, these should be checked before the package is installed.

 With checksums the authenticity can not be verified.
 Therefore, in many cases, digital signatures are offered for programs or packages.
 In turn, the public keys needed to verify the signature are usually available on the manufacturer's websites or from public-key servers.
 Often the checksums are generated with one of the programs PGP or GnuPG.